 The following areas have the highest number of reported termite infestations in South Florida:

-Termite Infestations in West Palm Beach, Florida
+Find a Termite Inspector in West Palm Beach

 Recently, building codes have been established to ensure that building contractors are treating the work site for termites to prevent them from entering incomplete homes and to keep them out once the project has been completed.